gregschmit/ece333/project2/report.md

 ## Description

-We decided to do the simple SMTP email sending program using Java.
-We set it up to send from `gschmi4@uic.edu` to `phorwi2@uic.edu`.
-We consolidated the parameters at the top as variables to make it easier to extend this to a more general application where the user provides those details.
+We decided to do the UDP Pinger.
+It was fairly simple.
+We designed the Client to use the next port in line as it's communication port (so if the server is on 5000, then the client is on 5001).
+The output for the client is based on the same format that the FreeBSD Unix `ping` utility uses.

 ## Usage

 ```
-$ javac EmailSender.java
+$ javac *.java
+$ java PingServer <port>
-$ java EmailSender
+$ java PingClient <host> <port>
 ```

+For testing on a local machine, use port=5000 and host=localhost.